Community Emergency Response Teams Are An Example Of

 Maintaining Skills and Readiness

 Maintaining the skills and readiness of CERT members requires ongoing training and practice.
-CERT programs should offer regular refresher courses and conduct realistic training exercises to ensure that members are prepared to respond effectively to a disaster.
+CERT programs should offer regular refresher courses and conduct realistic training exercises to check that members are prepared to respond effectively to a disaster.
 They should also encourage members to participate in community events and volunteer opportunities to maintain their skills and stay engaged.

 Integrating with Professional Responders